authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 To support multiple brand indicators per domain, the brand indicator namespace is subdivided for the publishing of multiple Assertion Records using "selectors".
 Selectors allow the Domain Owner to better target the brand indicator by type of recipient, message source, or other considerations like seasonal branding.
 BIMI selectors are modeled after [DKIM selectors](https://tools.ietf.org/html/rfc6376#section-3.1).

 The selector "default" is the default Assertion Record.
-Domain Owners can specifiy which other selector to use on a per-message basis by utilizing the [BIMI-Selector Header](#bimi-selector).
+Domain Owners can specify which other selector to use on a per-message basis by utilizing the [BIMI-Selector Header](#bimi-selector).

 Periods are allowed in selectors and are component separators.
 When BIMI Assertion Records are retrieved from the DNS, periods in selectors define DNS label boundaries in a manner similar to the conventional use in domain names.
 In a DNS implementation, this can be used to allow delegation of a portion of the selector namespace.